Azriiii/Redux_project/README.md

 When working with an identity provider, here's a general overview of how OIDC (OpenID Connect) authentication process typically works
 ![openid_diagram-Enterprise](https://github.com/Azriiii/Redux_project/assets/47857678/d33b2549-7e57-461e-9adb-9af8914be810)

+Here's our perspective of how OIDC authentication process works with our application

 ![Diagramme sans nom drawio](https://github.com/Azriiii/Redux_project/assets/47857678/ab675317-3f17-421b-86c8-6e8acd9ae736)

 The implemented method in OpenID-Client is the Authorization Code Flow.
 This method allows the secure acquisition of Access Tokens (and optionally Refresh Tokens) for third-party API usage.